 - DPI is nothing but, X resolution and Y resolution.

 - Modify the resolution as desired.

-- OK action on the pop up and there you go!
+- OK action on the pop-up and there you go!
 The dpi is set.

 Recommendations to set DPI in Print Media and Web Media

 In any image editor, you have an option to alter image properties.
-Whenever there is a need to use the image, please consider whether the image needs to be printed for marketing purposes or it needs to be used as a soft copy on Web platforms such as apps, browsers etc.
+Whenever there is a need to use the image, please consider whether the image needs to be printed for marketing purposes or it needs to be used as a soft copy on Web platforms such as apps, browsers, etc.

 For printing the image, always remember that the print quality should not be compromised.
 Always set 300 dpi or px for normal printing purposes.

 For web images, always remember that the image size should not exceed the space or occupy the larger space.
 Always set 72dpi/px for using web media.
-On the Web, lots of images are required to make web app / mobile app interactive.
+On the Web, lots of images are required to make a web app / mobile app interactive.
 Keep the resolution low without compromising the quality.

-Images are the assets of Web, app and print media.
+Images are the assets of Web, app, and print media.
 Using it correctly makes the design of the product attractive and qualitative.
 Just keep the sizes and resolution (DPI) correct.